trouve-antoine/react-redux-socket/README.md

 ```
 ReactReduxSocketMiddleware("ws://localhost:3000/app1")
-  .translators(clientActionTranslator)
+  .translators(clientActionTranslator, translator2, translator3)
 ```

+Translators are executed in the order specified at initialization, with side effects.
+That is, `translator2` and `translator3` will be able to access `socket_meta.user` as specified by `clientActionTranslator`.

+Translators are only called on actions from the client to the server, before sending to the server.

 ### Client-side initialization hooks

-It possible to execute some code each tome the socket is being connected or re-connected.
+It possible to execute some code each time the socket is being connected or re-connected.
 For instance, this one sends a `GET_STATE` message to the server:

 ```